-The Applicant alleges and submitted prima facie evidence to show that should the antidumping duties expire, it is likely that there would be price undercutting and that the imports in question would be depressing and suppressing its selling prices.
-The Applicant's information indicated that it would likely experience a decline in sales, profit margins, production, market share, capacity utilisation, return on investment and it will have a negative impact on cash flow, if the duties expire.
+The Applicant alleges and submitted sufficient evidence to show that it would experience a decline in sales, price undercutting, price depression, price suppression, capacity utilisation, profit, output, return on investment, employment, and growth, if the duty expires.
+On this basis, the Commission found that there was prima facie proof of the likelihood of the recurrence of material injury.

-On this basis the Commission found that there was prima facie proof of the likelihood of recurrence of material injury if the duties expire.
+224 No. 40621